omguhh/S.E-Final-/README.md

 To view it on your browser type in http://localhost/SE_Repo/S.E-Final-/public/

+YOU NEED TO TYPE THESE COMMANDS IN THE PHP TERMINAL IN ORDER TO GET IT RUNNING

+php artisan clear-compiled
+php artisan optimize
+php artisan cache:clear

+WAIT LIKE 5 MINUTES AND THEN REFRESH THE BROWSER

 (When you're pushing the project for the first time make sure you're setting the parent path to xampp and not the default project path by PHPStorm)